Gwinnett College’s Massage Therapy Diploma Programs

 Associate of Science Degree in Massage & Spa Management – Degree Program – Lilburn Campus

 College students at the Lilburn campus can transfer their credits into the Associate of Science in Massage & Spa Management degree program.
-Graduates can obtain employment as a massage therapy business owner or spa manager.
+Graduates can obtain employment as massage therapy business owner or spa manager.

 For disclosures related to the Department of Education’s Gainful Employment Rule, click below.